 These are the types of guitarists who learn the skill the fastest.
 If you’re not the routine type, we understand!
 You’re literally supposed to “play” the instrument, so having a fixed routine may kill the pleasure, but it’s important to be consistent.

+If you’re someone who can dedicate a routine to the skill, there’s nothing like it.
 Structured practice sessions that target specific skills, such as transitioning between chords or mastering a strumming pattern, will help you build a strong foundation.
-Remember, it’s not just about the quantity of practice but also the quality.

 Your Learning Style